Christiaan Barnard: Early life

 Barnard was born on November 8, 1922 and grew up in Beaufort West, Cape Province, Union of South Africa.
 His father, Adam Barnard, was a minister in the Dutch Reformed Church.
 One of his four brothers, Abraham, was a "blue baby" who died of a heart problem at the age of three (Barnard would later guess that it was tetralogy of Fallot).
 The family also experienced the loss of a daughter who was stillborn and who had been the fraternal twin of Barnard's older brother Johannes, who was twelve years older than Christiaan.
 Barnard matriculated from the Beaufort West High School in 1940, and went to study medicine at the University of Cape Town Medical School, where he obtained his MB ChB in 1945.

 His father served as a missionary to mixed-race people.
-His mother, the former Maria Elisabeth de Swart, instilled in the surviving brothers the belief that they could do anything they set their minds to.
+His mother, Maria Elisabeth de Swart, instilled in the surviving brothers the belief that they could do anything they set their minds to.